Brotherhood comes first

 2. A 24-hour advanced notice is required if a team is to forfeit a game.
 Notifying the league 24 hours in advance will result in a $60 fine otherwise it will be a $100 fine at the game.
 The Fine must be paid by the team before its next scheduled game or the next game shall be forfeited for an additional Fine of $60.

 3. A Substitute player can only be used if the team has 7, 8 or 9 regular players.
-The dedicated substitute can play any position but must bat last.
-If the general substitute is used, he must play catcher and bat last.
+The substitute can play any position but must bat last.
 If the team has 6 regular players, the opposing GM can allow the use of two substitutes to avoid a forfeit.

-6. A minimum of 3 weeks or 6 games must be attended for a player to play in the playoffs.
+6. A minimum of 50% of the games or weeks must be attended for a player to play in the playoffs.
 GMs who wish to seek exceptions to this rule for players who are in situations beyond their control, may appeal to the BSL Board and be subject to a private hearing.
 Exceptions will be granted only in the event of unanimous approval by the Board.

-7. Illegal player: Any player(s) who has not played a minimum of 4 weeks or 7 games, will not be allowed to participate in the playoffs.
+7. Illegal player: Any player(s) who has not played a minimum of 50% of the games, will not be allowed to participate in the playoffs.
 If any team is found in breach of this rule, they will be dismissed from the playoffs.

 8. Pictures: BSL will require a team picture or individual pictures from all players.
 All teams are required to participate.